Blocked Text Numbers

 Simultaneously, our team immediately begins working with the carriers to remove the block.
-A part of this process includes clarifying use case and the consent you've obtained.
+A part of this process includes clarifying your use case and providing proof of the consent you've obtained from your contacts.
+For example, we may ask you how you obtained the phone numbers you are messaging.
 If this information is unclear, we may reach out to you to learn more.

 Best practices when sending mass text messages

-While a blocked number by the carriers is out of our control, there are some best practices to keep in mind as you compose your message to minimize the chances of being blocked.
+While a blocked number by the carriers is out of our control, there are some best practices to keep in mind as you compose your message to minimize the chances of being blocked:

 - Clearly state your audience if applicable (i.e. employees, members)

-- Minimize usage of all caps and excessive punctuation (THANKS, ASAP, @, %, !!!, ???)
+- Avoid using all caps and excessive punctuation (THANKS, ASAP, @, %, !!!, ???)